No-Bake Energy Bites

 This post may contain affiliate links.
 Read my full disclosure policy.

-Every once in a while, I go on a health kick and, in dramatic fashion, purge our kitchen of all processed junk food.
+Every once in a while, I go on a health kick and—rather dramatically—purge our kitchen of all processed junk food.
 Unfortunately, my enthusiasm for healthy eating isn’t shared by my kids, who come home from school starving, open the pantry, and yell, “Mom!
 There’s nothing to eat!”
-Enter these energy bites—they make a perfect on-the-go breakfast, lunchbox stuffer, or afternoon pick-me-up with a cup of coffee.
+Enter these energy bites.
+They’re a perfect on-the-go breakfast, lunchbox stuffer, or afternoon pick-me-up with a cup of coffee.

 Made with oats, nuts, and peanut butter, they’re the kind of wholesome snack you can feel good about eating.
-Even though they’re no-bake, I like to toast the oats and nuts in a skillet before mixing them with the other ingredients.
-This quick step gives the oats a golden, toasty flavor and enhances the taste of the nuts.
-Finely chopped dates add natural sweetness and fiber, while their stickiness helps bind everything together.
+Even though they’re no-bake, I like to toast the oats and nuts in a skillet before mixing them with the other ingredients—a quick step that adds a golden, toasty flavor and really brings out the nuttiness.
+Finely chopped dates add natural sweetness and fiber, and their stickiness helps bind everything together.

 For more wholesome options made with oats and nuts, be sure to check out my overnight oats, homemade granola, and granola bars—all packed with hearty, nutritious ingredients.